lithops-cloud/lithops/README.md

 ```

 #### Configuration in the runtime
 This option allows you pass all the configuration details as part of the PyWren invocation in runtime.
-All you need is to configure a Python dictionary:
+All you need is to configure a Python dictionary with keys and values, for example:

 ```python
 config = {'pywren' : {'storage_bucket' : 'BUCKET_NAME'}